cjdbarlow/Part-One/antiplatelets.md

 # Antiplatelets

-*Note aspirin is included under COX inhibitors*
+*Note aspirin is included under [COX inhibitors](cox_inhibitors.md)*.

 ##Classification of Antiplatelet Agents
-Antiplatelet agents can be classified into those which affect different stages of platelet function:
+Antiplatelet agents can be classified by which stage of platelet function they affect:
 * Adhesion
     * vWF inhibitors
     e.g. Dextran 70.
 * Activation
     * Prostacyclins